While numbers are not for everyone, learning to count helps us to easily say many things with fewer words.

 So with base 10 being so popular, how do we talk about base 10 things in a base 6 language?

-The good new is that not everything in the world is base 10, such as clocks.
+The good news is that not everything in the world is base 10, such as clocks.
 The day in sunin jesa gets broken into 4 pieces with 6 hour sections.